-The student will be familiar with the requirements for the safe operation of loaders.
+The student should be familiar with the requirements for the safe operation of loaders.

-- 1. The student will be familiar with General Operation procedures for loaders. - 2.
-The student will be aware of the importance of being proficient with specific safe operation procedures of the loaders they operate. - 3.
-The student will be aware of the importance of mounting and dismounting equipment in a safe manner and using seat belts and wearing appropriate Personal Protective Equipment (PPE). - 4.
-The student will be aware of the importance of following proper start-up and shutdown procedures for loaders. - 5.
-The student will be familiar with communications procedures while operating a loader. - 6.
-The student will be familiar with essential qualities and rules for loader operators. - 7.
-The student will be familiar with procedures for the safe movement, load handling and re-fueling of loaders. - 8.
-The student will be aware of conditions that can affect the safe operation of loaders. - 9.
-The student will be aware of special hazards related to loaders. - 10.
-The student will be aware of procedures for the safe transportation of loaders.
+1. The student should be familiar with General Operation procedures for loaders.

+2. The student should be aware of the importance of being proficient with specific safe operation procedures of the loaders they operate.

+3. The student should be aware of the importance of mounting and dismounting equipment in a safe manner and using seat belts and wearing appropriate Personal Protective Equipment (PPE).

+4. The student should be aware of the importance of following proper start-up and shutdown procedures for loaders.

+5. The student should be familiar with communications procedures while operating a loader.

+6. The student should be familiar with essential qualities and rules for loader operators.

+7. The student should be familiar with procedures for the safe movement, load handling and re-fueling of loaders.

+8. The student should be aware of conditions that can affect the safe operation of loaders.

+9. The student should be aware of special hazards related to loaders.

+10. The student should be aware of procedures for the safe transportation of loaders.